How to overcome writer’s block?

 What is writer's block?

-Writer's block can be defined as a creative block that a person faces when asked to complete an academic or non-academic written assignment.
-At the same time, it would be overly simple to put it as that because of certain physical circumstances or mental challenges one can face during the studies.
+Writer’s block can be defined as a creative block that a person faces when asked to complete an academic or non-academic written assignment.
+At the same time, it would be overly simple to put it as that because many writers face certain physical circumstances or mental challenges during their studies.
 Even if you wish to avoid redundancy in writing or are a perfectionist, you can easily fall victim to overdoing things!

 Remember that no universal solution will work for anyone when finding out how to overcome writer’s block!
 Some students will have to do homework in a noisy environment, while others will combine it with caring for a sibling or a child.
 All these factors contribute to writing barriers, as writing is extremely hard when you are stressed, tired, or just sad!